jbarroso/clean-code/README.md

 A function that is divided into section will be probably doing more than one thing

 ## One Level of Abstraction per Function
 Don't mix level of abstraction in a function.
-This is always confusing an will bring you a broken window effect.
+This is always confusing and will bring you a broken window effect.

 ## Reading Code from Top to Bottom: The Stepdown Rule
 Write code like if was a top-down set of TO-paragraphs.